lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 _Iris looks away from Sanya andd Emmett, blushing from the two.
 She stares at Qrow's ashes and frowns._

-> Now I wish I hadn’t set Qrow on fire.
+> Now I wish I hadn't set Qrow on fire.

 **ProfessorTree** _(04-Sep-18 02:55 PM)_